 One of the purposes of critical path analysis is to find the sequence of activities with the largest sum of duration times, and thus find the minimum time necessary to complete the project.
-The critical series of activities is known as the 'Critical Path'.
+The path of the Network with the critical series of activities is known as the 'Critical Path'.